• Skip to primary navigation

 Hey, I’m Jenna

-I help neurodivergent people build relationships that actually work with their brains.
+I help neurodivergent women build happier relationships that actually work with their unique wiring.

 I’m a registered provisional psychologist (and I’m AuDHD myself.)
-I specialize in helping neurodivergent people build happy, healthy relationships that work with their unique brains, rather than trying to “fix” their brains.
+I specialize in helping neurodivergent women build happy, healthy relationships that work with their unique brains, rather than trying to “fix” them, or make them neurotypical.

 That’s not a you problem.
 That’s a tools problem.